Cannabis crops attract a number of unwanted guests.

 They are part of the arachnid family and closely related to spiders and ticks.
 They are incredibly small and can be difficult to spot with the naked eye.

 To detect them, you are going to need to inspect your plants very closely.
 These mites are usually almost totally indistinguishable to the naked eye, which is why they can be so destructive.

 You may need a magnifying glass to get a proper look at them.
-This is a tool you should have anyway, since several of the common cannabis pests are also microscopic.
+This is a tool you should have anyway, since several of the common weed plant pests are also microscopic.
 A good magnifying glass or microscope will help you get a good look so you can properly identify them (and it comes in handy for trichome inspection).

 Look out for tiny ‘dots’ that may appear as yellow or green speckles, but more often as a reddish brown color.
 There are over 1200 species of spider mites, which is why they can present in a range of colors.
 You may also see a fine layer of protective silk web.

 They lay clumps of translucent eggs that hatch after only 3 days.
 These hatchlings reach sexual maturity after 5 days and have a full lifecycle of around a month.
 Females can lay up to 20 eggs a day.
 Do the math: 20 eggs times 25 days.
 That’s up to 500 eggs from a single lady spider mite.
 Sheesh.

 How To Prevent And Control Spider Mite Infestations

 If you are worried that your weed plants may be a target for spider mites, it’s best to take early preventative measures.
 Spider mites are notorious for being resistant to chemical pesticides, which can actually do more harm than good by killing off the natural predators and allowing the spider mites to flourish.